Kingdom of Aksum: History

-Origins
+Early history

-Before the establishment of Axum, the Tigray plateau of northern Ethiopia was home to a kingdom known as Dʿmt.
+Before the establishment of Axum, Eritrea and the Tigray plateau of northern Ethiopia was home to a kingdom known as Dʿmt.
 Archaeological evidence shows that the kingdom was influenced by Sabaeans from modern-day Yemen; scholarly consensus had previously been that Sabaeans had been the founders of Semitic civilization in Ethiopia, though this has now been refuted, and their influence is considered to have been minor.
 The Sabaean presence likely lasted only for a matter of decades, but their influence on later Aksumite civilization included the adoption of Ancient South Arabian script, which developed into Geʽez script, and Ancient Semitic religion.

+The initial centuries of Aksum's development, transitioning from a modest regional center to a significant power, remain largely obscure.
+Stone Age artifacts have been unearthed at Gobedra, two kilometers west of Aksum.
+Excavations on Beta Giyorgis, a hill to the northwest of Aksum, validate the pre-Aksumite roots of a settlement in the vicinity of Aksum, dating back to approximately the seventh to fourth centuries BC.
+Further evidence from excavations in the Stele Park at the heart of Aksum corroborates continuous activity in the area from the outset of the common era.
+Two hills and two streams lie on the east and west expanses of the city of Aksum, perhaps providing the initial impetus for settling this area.

+Archeological evidence suggests that the Aksumite polity arose between 150 BC and 150 AD.
+Small scale district "kingdoms" denoted by very large nucleated communities with one or more elite residences appears to have existed in the early period of the kingdom of Aksum, and here Stuart Munro-Hay concludes that "Quite probably, the kingdom was a confederacy, one of which was led by a district-level king who commanded the allegiance of other petty kings within the Axumite realm.
+The ruler of the Axumite kingdom was thus 'king of kings' — a title often found in inscriptions of this period.
+There is no evidence that a single royal lineage has yet emerged, and it is quite possible that at the death of a king of kings, a new one would be selected from among all the kings in the confederacy, rather than through some principle of primogeniture."

+Rise of Aksum

-The first historical mention of Axum comes from the Periplus of the Erythraean Sea, a trading guide which likely dates to the mid-1st century AD.
+The first historical mention of Axum comes from the Periplus of the Erythraean Sea, a trading guide which likely dates to the mid-first century AD.
 Axum is mentioned alongside Adulis and Ptolemais of the Hunts as lying within the realm of Zoskales.
 The area is described as a primarily producing ivory, as well as tortoise shells.
-Zoskales is also said to have been "acquainted with Greek literature", indicating that Greco-Roman influence was already present at this time.
 It is evident from the Periplus that, even at this early stage of its history, Axum played a role in the transcontinental trade route between Rome and India.

-Empire

-The Kingdom of Axum was a trading empire with its hub in Eritrea and northern Ethiopia.
-It existed approximately 100–940 AD, growing from the Iron Age proto-Axumite period c. fourth century BC to achieve prominence by the first century AD.

-According to the Book of Axum, the kingdom's first capital, Mazaber, was built by Itiyopis, son of Cush.
-The capital was later moved to Axum in northern Ethiopia.
-The Kingdom used the name "Ethiopia" as early as the fourth century.